niilante/FFCK/docs/FAQ/FAQ.md

 You need to install [User-Agent Switcher](https://addons.mozilla.org/en-US/firefox/addon/user-agent-switcher-revived/) (or manually edit the User-Agent string) and choose "Google Chrome” or “Microsoft Edge” as User-Agent.
 Currently Firefox 65 doesn’t support [NPAPI](https://en.wikipedia.org/wiki/NPAPI) which is required for the web version.

-## How to workaround Google’s CAPTCHA problem?
+## How to workaround the Google’s CAPTCHA problem?

 In case you use uBlock copy the following rules under `Options > My Rules` and then hit `apply`.